charlie0129/game-saves-linker/README.md

    ECHO %USERPROFILE%\AppData\Roaming\YuzuSoft\RiddleJoker
    ```

-3. IMPORTANT: back up your current saves before doing this step!
+3. **IMPORTANT:** Back up your current saves to a safe location before doing this step!
+Since they will be replaced with symbolic links.

-   Done!
+   Now you have backed up your saves.
 Double click `0LINKSAVES.CMD` (possibly with administrator privileges) to link `.\SAVES` to the default location of your game.

    Now your game directory will look like this, will these 4 highlighted items: